 Veronica Schaedler has 35 years experience in Women’s and Children’s services, and has presented breastfeeding workshops and other maternal/child educational programs to hospital and community-based health professionals throughout the United States since 2002.
 She holds a BSN from Grand Canyon University and an RN from Beth Israel School of Nursing.
-Veronica implemented the Lactation Services Program at Texas Health Presbyterian Plano in 1997, and has supervised the program since its inception, including inpatient and outpatient services, and a resource store for nursing mothers.
+Veronica implemented the Lactation Services Program at a Texas Hospital in 1997, and has supervised the program since its inception, including inpatient and outpatient services, and a resource store for nursing mothers.

 Susan Goddard, RNC-NIC, BSN, MBA